-When positivity rates are low, it is not possible to produce age over time analysis by single year of age for all four UK countries because the numbers of people testing positive are too small for any estimate to be robust.
+When positivity rates are low, it is not possible to produce age over time analysis by single year of age for all four UK countries because numbers of infections are too small for any estimate to be robust.
 As a result, we have not produced these data this week.

-5 .
-Number of new COVID-19 infections in England, Wales, Northern Ireland and Scotland
+5. Number of new COVID-19 infections in England, Wales, Northern Ireland and Scotland